 Nominees will be able to speak and make minor changes to the agreement on the customer’s behalf, including:

 - Make minor changes to the agreement such as changing address details

 - Add or remove drivers through the Scheme insurers, RSA MotabilityOpens in new window

-The form needs to be signed by both the Motability Scheme customer and the new contact, and for extra security a password can be set.
+- The form needs to be signed by both the Motability Scheme customer and the new nominee, and for extra security, a password can be set.
 All instructions are provided on the form itself.

 What's the difference between an appointee and a nominee?

 A nominee is someone that has the authority to speak on a customer’s behalf.
 A nominee has no legal rights and the customer’s Motability Scheme agreement is still in their name.